 “We’re driving,” says O’Leary, a software developer from Tampa.

-Jeff Kolker is finished with air travel, too.
+Jeff Kolker won’t travel either.
 “I’m not flying this year,” says Kolker, an accountant from Pryor, Okla.
 He’s planning trips to Montreal and Halifax, Nova Scotia, this summer.
 That’s more than 30 hours of driving.

-In case you missed those clips, here’s a recap: Earlier this month, a passenger aboard a Southwest Airlines flight from Dallas, bound for Oakland, Calif., came to blows with another traveler during a stopover in Burbank and was later arrested.
+In case you missed those viral video clips, here’s a recap: Earlier this month, a passenger aboard a Southwest Airlines flight from Dallas, bound for Oakland, Calif., came to blows with another traveler during a stopover in Burbank and was later arrested.
 A few days later, a brawl erupted between passengers and sheriff’s deputies after Spirit Airlines canceled nine flights in the wake of a labor dispute.
-And just last week, a video emerged of a family being kicked off a JetBlue flight in a dispute over a birthday cake.

 The incidents follow the forcible removal of David Dao from a United Airlines flight from Chicago to Louisville, last month, also captured on video.
 That led to congressional hearings and promises by airline executives to “do better.”
 It also made travelers like O’Leary swear off air travel — especially on United Airlines, which she says is on her personal blacklist.